 The distinction of “AMA Fellow” is given to members in good standing of the AMA who have made significant contributions to the research, theory and practice of marketing, and/or to the service and activities of the AMA over a prolonged period of time.
 The AMA Fellow designation is intended to recognize marketing academics’ achievement, but it is also designed to create a space or fellowship, discussion, collaboration and continued contributions to the discipline.
-Each year a new cohort is nominated from the academic community, selected by a group of distinguished peers and honored at Winter AMA.
+Each year a new cohort is nominated from the academic community, selected by a group of distinguished peers and honored at the AMA Winter Academic Conference.

 - Contributions to marketing scholarship are the most important criterion considered in the evaluation process.
 A nominee’s research should have had a major impact on marketing thought, theory, education, practice, or other research.
 AMA expects that AMA Fellows’ research contributions reflect the diversity in scholarship in marketing.